chnm/mtu-website/content/narratives/gmu-lorraine-brown/index.md

 Professor Brown’s contract was renewed by the fall semester in 1970, possibly in part because she served on the local branch of the American Association of University Professors.
 A handwritten memo on June 8, 1970, most likely written by an administrator at UVA stated: “The only case [out of the three faculty dismissals] that is likely to cause any consternation is the case of Lorraine Brown.
 I envision continued pressure at GMC on this case - perhaps further pressures from AAUP.
 I suspect that President Shannon will be requested to make a decision in this case.”

 {{< figure id="img4" image="UVAmemo.jpeg" caption="Figure 4.
-A handwritten memo from UVA’s Provost Office anticipating that UVA would receive “continued pressure at GMC” and from AAUP for Professor Brown to stay at Mason.
+A handwritten memo from UVA's Provost Office anticipating that UVA would receive \"continued pressure at GMC\" and from AAUP for Professor Brown to stay at Mason.
 Memo, June 8, 1970.
 George Mason College General Records (Office of the Assistant Provost, University of Virginia Albert & Shirley Small Special Collections Library, Box 2, Folder GMC Faculty, General: 1971-1972.">}}

 The fact that Brown served on the board of AAUP, a national organization built to protect the rights of faculty, most likely helped Mason’s  Committee on Academic Freedom understand that the anti-nepotism policy was really an excuse to stifle Brown’s political activism on campus.
 The large-scale protest of Mason students also presumably helped Brown’s case.
 Shortly after news of Brown’s dismissal went public, a petition calling to renew Brown’s contract was signed by 740 students and delivered to administrators at both UVA and Mason.[^8] There were also numerous op-eds posted in Broadside by students who were upset with the administration’s attempt to remove Brown.

 {{< figure id="img5" image="R0128B03_1970-04-14" caption="Figure 5.
-An excerpt of an op-ed published by a student, signed “feminist,” stating that the anti-nepotism policy was unfair to Professor Brown. *Broadside*, April 14, 1970.">}}
+An excerpt of an op-ed published by a student, signed \"feminist,\" stating that the anti-nepotism policy was unfair to Professor Brown. *Broadside*, April 14, 1970.">}}

 [^8]: *Broadside*, March 17, 1970.